fancl20/bodman/README.md

 # Bodman

-Boadman is a minimum feature set of docker and podman.
+Boadman implements minimum feature set of docker and podman.
 The original intuition is runing container under systemd more similar to a normal binary.

 Inspired by [bocker](https://github.com/p8952/bocker/blob/master/bocker), [podman](https://podman.io) and [rkt](https://github.com/rkt/rkt).

-A lot of features (etc. cpu/memory limit, cap add/drop) are still missing.
+It's only designed for running trusty image.
 If you find your docker image broken in bodman, just file a issue.

 ## Dependencies